Kurt Nilsen: Idol

 Upon leaving school, Nilsen made his living as a plumber.
 Nilsen became the lead singer in the Norwegian band Fenrik Lane.
 He is a left-handed musician and plays his guitar with the strings upside down.
 He appeared on and won Norwegian Idol with 54% of the votes against Gaute Ormåsen.
-He is one of only seven contestants in the Norwegian Idol history who succeeded in staying out of "bottom three/two" places in weekly votes.
+He is one of only seven contestants in the Norwegian Idol history who succeeded in staying out of the "bottom three/two" places in weekly votes.

 His subsequent single, "She's So High", written by Tal Bachman, went straight to number one in the Norwegian VG-lista singles chart and is among the biggest-selling singles in Norway to date.
 His debut album was simply called I.

 World Idol

 He subsequently won the title for the World Idol on 1 January 2004, singing the hit "Beautiful Day" by U2, beating competitors from ten other nations, including the more famous Idol winners, Britain's Will Young, and favourite Kelly Clarkson of the United States, and scoring the first place in 10 out of 11 countries eligible to vote for him (Norwegian voters being unable to vote for him).

-In the show presenting the entries on 25 December, Ian Dickson, the Australian (English ex-pat) judge, said: "Kurt, you are a hell of a marketing challenge, because you have the voice of an angel, but you look like a Hobbit."
+In the show presenting the entries on 25 December, Ian Dickson, the Australian judge, said: "Kurt, you are a hell of a marketing challenge, because you have the voice of an angel, but you look like a Hobbit."
 The comment made Nilsen laugh out loud.